 By default, only the two most recent log files are retained.
 You can change how many log files to retain by editing the wrapper.logfile.maxfiles parameter.

 Starting PingAuthorize Policy Editor

-For a manual software installation, use the start-server command-line interface (CLI) command to start the Policy Editor.
+Use the start-server command to start the Policy Editor.
 Also, you can use environment variables to override configuration variables at startup.

-'''

 To start PingAuthorize Policy Editor, use the bin/start-server command.

-'''